 Ever since I saw the Jouer highlighter in Citrine featured in Jaclyn Hill’s best of beauty 2016 video, I’ve had my eye on it.
 I mean, Jaclyn Hill’s highlight is always so, so fleeky and so gorgeous.
 Since the Jouer one made it onto her top highlighters list, I just knew it had to be amazing.
-I was lucky enough to recieve the Jouer Rose Gold Highlighter from Not A Tart and it actually got delivered on my birthday last month, making it extra exciting and extra special.
-I’ve been testing it thouroughly to see if it is really worth the hype, and if it deserves a top spot in my highlighter collection.
+I was lucky enough to receive the Jouer Rose Gold Highlighter as a gift and I was absolutely in awe of the beautiful packaging.
+I’ve been testing it thoroughly to see if it is really worth the hype and if it deserves a top spot in my highlighter collection.

 Jouer released their first three powder highlighters in Spring 2016 and therafter released four additional shades, one of them being a mini.
 This Rose Gold Highlighter is permanent and was part of the Jouer Spring 2017 collection.
 The collection had a rose gold theme and included a Rose Gold Lip Creme Liquid Lipstick , Rose Gold Lip Topper , Rose Gold Highlighter, and a Springtime in Paris Eyeshadow Palette.
 Some of the items in this collection is currently sold out on the Jouer website, and there’s no information as to when/if it will be restocked.
 There are similar items available though, to those of you who were interested.

 Ultra-fine pearls and luminescent pigments create the ultimate, “lit-from-within” glow.
 This creamy, powder formula is long-wearing, highly pigmented, and layers with our best-selling cream Highlighter for the perfect radiant finish.